top of page

 sewing ladies so our little family had more time to spend together.

-I took my sewing machine into the garden, hubby collected silly hats and the young one enjoyed a marathon of face-timing her school mates for 73 hours straight and we sunbathed in that glorious three months of sunshine.
+I took my sewing machine into the garden, hubby collected silly hats and enjoyed his man-cave binge watching box sets and we sunbathed in that glorious three months of sunshine.

 We came out the other side a bit bruised but not beaten!
 And I found the need to diversify.